Vinsmoke44/miniPKI/README.md

  python3 main.py
 ```

-Since everything is made from scratch, no librairy is necessary !
+Since everything is made from scratch, no library is necessary !